03 Apr, 2020

 Part of: GS Prelims and GS-II- IR

-Recently, India supplied 6.2 tonnes of essential medicines to Maldives, under Operation Sanjeevani as assistance in the fight against COVID 19.
+Recently, India supplied 6.2 tonnes of essential medicines to the Maldives, under Operation Sanjeevani as assistance in the fight against COVID 19.

 Previous India’s Assistance to Maldives (PT SHOTS)